Cihangir Ceyhan

 Cihangir Ceyhan (born 6 February 1989) is a Turkish television and film actor.
+He is famously known for having played in Sıfır Bir and Çukur.

 Personal life

 Ceyhan was born in Adana on 6 February 1989.
 The youngest child in the family, he is originally from Elazığ on his father's side and Diyarbakır on his mother's side.
 A graduate of Anadolu University's School of Business Administration, he studied acting in Istanbul for two and a half years.
 Following his training, he returned to his birthplace, Adana.

 In 2019 he married Fatma Funda Kurt.
 The couple's son was born on 6 February 2020.

 Career

 Ceyhan made his acting debut in 2015 with his role as Serdar in the movie Yusuf.
 Later, he rose to prominence with the character of Cio in the TV series Sıfır Bir, which was first broadcast on YouTube and then on BluTV between 2016 and 2019.
 Between 2019 and 2020, he appeared as Azer Kurtuluş in the TV series Çukur, which was broadcast on Show TV.
 This project marked his first appearance on a mainstream television series.
 He then played the character of Ömer Ataycı in the TV series Alev Alev, which was also broadcast on Show TV between 2020 and 2021.

 Between 2021 and 2023, he portrayed the character Hayri Ersoy in the series Camdaki Kız, which aired on Kanal D. In 2024, he portrayed the character Ferit Kamacı in the series Dengeler: Biri Olmak, which aired on GAİN.
 That same year, he portrayed the title character Asaf in the series Asaf, which aired on Netflix.
 In 2025, he portrayed the character Ali Tuna in the series Bir Zamanlar İstanbul, which aired on TRT 1.